colory-games/UEPlugin-ShortcutAsset/docs/tutorial.md

    ![Asset shortcut](images/asset_shortcut.png)

-5. Set [Linked Asset] to another asset that you want to link to.
+5. Set [Linked Asset] another asset that you want to link to.
 6. Save and close the editor.
-7. Click the asset, and then you can see that a linked asset will be opened.
+7. Double-click the asset, and then you can see that a linked asset will be opened.

    ![Access to the asset](images/access_to_asset.png)